Balrog, known as M. Bison or Mike Bison in Japan, is a character from the Street Fighter series.

 In Street Fighter II: The Animated Movie, he is portrayed close to his original role in the games, which is largely as dumb-muscle for Bison.
 He is voiced by Joe Romersa in the English dub and George Nakata in the Japanese version.

-In the 1994 live action film, he was portrayed by Grand L. Bush and was one of the good guys, more specifically the camera-man in Chun-Li's news-crew.
+In the 1994 live action film, he was portrayed by Grand L. Bush and recast as a protagonist, acting as the camera-man in Chun-Li's news-crew.
 Like the other members (Chun-Li and Honda), Balrog held a grudge against Shadaloo for ruining his boxing career.
 Near the end of the film, he dons his regular outfit from the games.
 In the 1995 animated series, Street Fighter, he is a scientist for Bison, with his storyline intact.
 He is voiced by Paul Dobson.